git4example/genai-fsx-workshop-on-eks-auto/content/400_module1_fsx_perf/422_DynamicProvisioning.md

 ::code[kubectl describe pvc/fsx-lustre-dynamic-claim]{language=bash showLineNumbers=false showCopyAction=true}

 4. Lets check that status of the PVC request.
-You can see the PVC claim you just requested for "fsx-lustre-dynamic-claim" is in a pending state, where it is bound to the fsx-lustre-sc StorageClass you created earlier.
+You can see the PVC claim you just requested for "fsx-lustre-dynamic-claim" is in a pending state, where it is using fsx-lustre-sc StorageClass you created earlier.

 ::code[kubectl get pvc]{language=bash showLineNumbers=false showCopyAction=true}